GoogleChromeLabs/ndb/README.md

 ### Local install

-If you want ndb available from an npm script (eg. `npm run debug` runs `ndb index.js`), you can install as a development dependency:
+If you want ndb available from an npm script (eg. `npm run debug` runs `ndb index.js`), you can install it as a development dependency:

 ```bash
 # local install with npm: